DanielCortesTX/Cortes-Blog/README.md

   npm install

+* The application uses MongoDB to store data.
+In config folder, create keys_dev.js file and set up your preference for local or online database.

 LAUNCHING

-* in command line, run:
+* in command line, in project main directory, run:

 npm run dev